A/N: Warning for more violence in this chapter.

 “Speaking of blind, I can’t see a damned thing out of this eye.
 I can barely tell what you look like.”
 Gareth went to touch the eye in question, which was swollen completely shut, but Roman again batted his hand away.

 “Don’t touch.
 To be fair, I can’t tell what you look like, either.
-Right now you look like an ogre who’s been stung by too many bees.”
+Right now you look like an ogre who’s been painted red and stung by too many bees.”

 Gareth scowled.
-They walked in silence for a minute, until he asked, “Why’d you do it?”
+They walked in silence for a minute, until he asked, “So why’d you do it?”

 “What, save you?”